DevOpsSustain/ws2026/index.md

 Authors are invited to submit original, unpublished papers that are not being considered in any other venue.

 We accept three types of submissions, as described below.
+All paper limits are based on the [format required by FSE 2026](https://conf.researchr.org/track/fse-2026/fse-2026-how-to-submit) for Companion Proceedings.
 The page limits include references.

 - Technical Research/Experience Papers (long papers, up to 10 pages): This track is defined for papers that report innovative research or significant experiences that are closely aligned with the themes of the workshop.